Skip to content

 February 23, 1974, Patrolman Jonah Darrell Cox, Louisville Police Department, died from gunshots when he intervened in a disturbance outside of a nightclub while off duty.

-February 23, 1980, Housing Equality for All of Lexington (HEAL) dedicated their 1st home.
-HEAL began when five Lexingtonians formed a group to build homes for those who could not afford one.
+February 23, 1980, Housing Equality for All of Lexington (HEAL) dedicated its 1st home.
+HEAL began when five Lexingtonians formed a group to build houses for those who could not afford one.

 February 23, 2002, UK retired Sam Bowie’s jersey #31 to the rafters of Rupp Arena.